pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/ListView.md

   onDrop={this._getDropFiles}
   stickyHeader={true} />
 ```
 - The control provides full text filtering through all the columns.
-If you want to exectue filtering on the specified columns, you can use syntax : `<ColumndName>`:`<FilterValue>`.
+If you want to execute filtering on the specified columns, you can use syntax : `<ColumndName>`:`<FilterValue>`.
 Use `':'` as a separator between column name and value.
 Control support both `'fieldName'` and `'name'` properties of IColumn interface.

 - With the `selection` property you can define a method that which gets called when the user selects one or more items in the list view: